Taiwan Historical Relic Source Research Society: Origins of the organization

-With the emergence of the Theory of the Undetermined Status of Taiwan, advocated by select overseas Taiwanese during the 1960s, and the support for Taiwan independence from Japanese scholars like Koga Michio (古賀三千雄) and Ikeda Hayato (池田勇人), alongside the assertions within the island that "Taiwanese people are not Chinese" and "Taiwanese culture is distinct from Chinese culture," there arose a pressing need to fortify education and research on Taiwan history.
+With the emergence of the Theory of the Undetermined Status of Taiwan, advocated by select overseas Taiwanese during the 1960s, and the support for Taiwan independence from Japanese scholars like Koga Michio (古賀三千雄) and Ikeda Hayato, alongside the assertions within the island that "Taiwanese people are not Chinese" and "Taiwanese culture is distinct from Chinese culture," there arose a pressing need to fortify education and research on Taiwan history.
 Consequently, there was a demand for the provision of courses on the general history of Taiwan or Taiwanese studies in colleges and universities.
-In 1969, the National History Museum's hosting of the “Special Exhibition of Zhongyuan Culture and Historical Relics of Taiwan” had received notable social responses.Then, in 1970, under instructions from Song Shihsyuan (宋時選), CEO of China Youth Corps, the “Taiwan History Seminar” was initiated by Wang Guofan of the Historical Research Committee of Taipei City and supported by chairman of the Historical Research Committee of Taiwan Province Chang Bingnan (張炳楠) and curator of Taiwan Provincial Museum (省立台灣博物館) Liu Yen (劉衍).
+In 1969, the National History Museum's hosting of the “Special Exhibition of Zhongyuan Culture and Historical Relics of Taiwan” had received notable social responses.Then, in 1970, under instructions from Song Shihsyuan (宋時選), CEO of China Youth Corps, the “Taiwan History Seminar” was initiated by Wang Guofan of the Historical Research Committee of Taipei City and supported by chairman of the Historical Research Committee of Taiwan Province Chang Bingnan (張炳楠) and curator of Taiwan Provincial Museum Liu Yen.
 The initiation of such an event was to counter Taiwan independence separatist ideology, therefore two echelons of lectures were held in summer every year (for college students and teachers of primary schools and middle schools) to reinforce the relationship between China and Taiwan.
 In 1973, the organization was renamed as the Taiwan Historical Relic Source Research Society (1973-1999), whose purpose was to show the connection between Taiwan and China in ancient times, emphasizing the inseparable relationship between Taiwan and China from historical and geological perspectives, and had the intention of combating Taiwan independence ideology.

 Activities

 Summer seminars

 In August 1970, a 5-day long “Lecture on Taiwan History” was held exclusively for students in history departments.
-Chen Chi-lu (陳奇祿), Lin Hendao (林衡道), Hu Yiguan (胡一貫) and Tseng Guangshun (曾廣順) were hired as lecture faculties.
+Chen Chi-lu, Lin Hendao (林衡道), Hu Yiguan (胡一貫) and Tseng Guangshun (曾廣順) were hired as lecture faculties.
 In summer 1973, two echelons were held in National Cheng Kung University.
 The first echelon was meant for college students, and the second echelon was meant for principals of primary and middle schools and publicly trained Chinese and history teachers.
 The China Youth Corps changed the organization’s name from Taiwan History Seminar to Taiwan Historical Relic Source Research Society.
 In July 1976, concurrent history seminars were conducted by the Historical Research Committees of Taipei and Taichung, with participants categorized into two distinct groups: the assembly of teachers from Taipei City and the collective of university students from Taiwan Province.
 When Kaohsiung was upgraded into a special municipality in 1979, it joined the annual hosting of the seminar.
-During the summer seminars, the Taiwan Historical Relic Source Research Society printed each year’s Youth Self-strengthening Movement-Lecture Notes of Taiwan Historical Relic Source Research Society (《青年自強活動－台灣史蹟源流研究會講義》).
-In winter 1978, it also printed Collection and Organization of Taiwan Historical Materials (《台灣史料的收藏與整理》) as lecture notes for that term.
+During the summer seminars, the Taiwan Historical Relic Source Research Society printed each year’s Youth Self-strengthening Movement-Lecture Notes of Taiwan Historical Relic Source Research Society (青年自強活動－台灣史蹟源流研究會講義).
+In winter 1978, it also printed Collection and Organization of Taiwan Historical Materials (台灣史料的收藏與整理) as lecture notes for that term.